Which place is cheaper, Roanoke or Blue Ridge?

 Which city should you visit?
-Read on to compare the prices of travel for Blue Ridge and Roanoke.
+Read on to compare the activities as well as the prices of travel for Blue Ridge and Roanoke.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Blue Ridge is a resort town, located in the northern part of Georgia in the vicinity of the Blue Ridge Mountain region of the Appalachian Mountain chain.
 It is a popular destination for outdoor adventures like hiking, backpacking, horseback riding, and even whitewater rafting.
 Whether you wish to stay in a cozy cabin or luxury resort, the environment is one enveloped by the natural beauty of mountain scenery.